 The Outstanding Scholar award is given to one student annually who best exemplifies the characteristics of Honors students.
-The Outstanding Senior’s name and college are engraved on a plate that is displayed in the Honors Program office.
+The Outstanding Scholar’s name and college are engraved on a plate that is displayed in the Honors Program office.

 - Leadership (president of RSO, editor of The Endeavor, founder of RSO, involvement in many RSOs, winner of Torch Bearer Award, evidence of commitment to ‘public good’, etc.)